-O'Sullivan reaches Wales Open last 16
+O'Sullivan knocked out of Welsh Open

 Michael White 4-1 Liam Highfield

-Day four last 16 evening fixtures (all times GMT):
+Day four last 16 results:

-19:00 Matthew Stevens v Zhang Anda
+Matthew Stevens 2-4 Zhang Anda

-19:00 Jimmy Robertson v Judd Trump
+Jimmy Robertson 1-4 Judd Trump

-19:00 Ali Carter v Scott Donaldson
+Ali Carter 4-2 Scott Donaldson

-20:00 Neil Robertson v Ben Woollaston
+Neil Robertson 4-1 Ben Woollaston

-20:00 Jack Lisowski v Michael White
+Jack Lisowski 4-0 Michael White

 Sign up to My Sport to follow snooker news on the BBC app